iTwin/bis-schemas/Domains/1-Common/DistributionSystems/DistributionSystems.remarks.md

 ### DistributionPort

 A distribution port is a flow connection point of a distribution element through which a particular substance may flow.
 Distribution ports define the physical connection and substance, electricity or data flow points of a distribution flow element.
 Subclasses of DistributionPort should specialize distributionport in a given domain by adding relevant properties like FlowVolume for plumbing, or RatedVoltage for electrical.
-Ports are similar to openings in that they do not have any visible geometry, such geometry is captured by the parent distribution element.
-Ports do have placement to indicate position and orientation of the connection.
+Even though `DistributionPort`, as a subclass of `bis:SpatialLocationElement`, may have geometry on its own if needed, Ports typically do not have any visible geometry.
+Such geometry is usually captured by the parent distribution element.
+However, `DistributionPort` instances must have their _Origin_ and _Placement_ properties set in order to indicate their position and orientation.

-Distribution ports are owned by the `DistributionElement` as they are essentially part of the whole definition of the element, similar to openings in a wall. `DistributionElementOwnsDistributionPorts` relationship is used for `DistributionElement` owning `DistributionPorts`.
+Distribution ports are owned by a `DistributionElement` as they are essentially part of the whole definition of such element, similar to openings in a wall. `DistributionElementOwnsDistributionPorts` relationship is used for `DistributionElement` owning `DistributionPorts`.

 Equivalent to [IfcDistributionPort](https://standards.buildingsmart.org/IFC/RELEASE/IFC4_3/HTML/lexical/IfcDistributionPort.htm).